How to Drive Sales on Amazon in Q4

 - The most recent seller feedback has the greatest effect on the Buy Box.

 - Nearly 80% of reviews are left after the shopper receives a follow up email asking for a review.

 There’s a fine balance between staying in stock and not overstocking throughout the fourth quarter.
 If you are an FBA seller, here are some key inventory dates to remember:

 1st Week of November

 Amazon recommends having your inventory to their fulfillment centers by the end of the first week of November.
 For Q4 2019, your inventory for Black Friday and Cyber Monday should be at the fulfillment center by November 6th.

 (Your Holiday Inventory Arrives at Amazon)

-You should plan to have your holiday inventory arrive at fulfillment centers by December 1st to ensure that your products are in stock for peak Q4 sales.
+You should plan to have your holiday inventory arrive at fulfillment centers by the beginning of December to ensure that your products are in stock for peak Q4 sales.
 2019 holiday inventory should arrive at the fulfillment center by December 3, 2019.

 After December 17th